 AT THE HS CAMPUS LEVEL: each High School College & Career Counselor leads the way and works in collaboration with academic Counselors, Path Advisors, Career and Technical Education (CATE), Advanced Academics, and all other partner organizations and college access programs to create and promote a college-bound culture across all campuses.

-Scope & Sequence for College, Career and Life Readiness (Elementary, Middle School & High School) *In development... coming Spring 2022
+Scope & Sequence for College, Career and Life Readiness (6th grade through 12th grade)

-A Scope & Sequence for CCLR is being developed to assure that ALL of our Hays CISD students; beginning as early as Kindergarten and beyond, begin taking steps to explore college and career options so that they reach college and career readiness upon HS graduation.
+We have developed a Scope & Sequence for CCLR to assure that ALL of our Hays CISD students; beginning as early as elementary school and beyond, begin taking steps to explore college and career options so that they reach college and career readiness upon HS graduation.

-Xello (a College & Career Exploration and Planning tool for all MS and HS students)
+SCHOOLINKS (a comprehensive College & Career Exploration and planning platform for all of our 5th through 12th grade students)